Infectious mononucleosis: Adolescents and young adults

 Another major symptom is feeling tired.
 Headaches are common, and abdominal pains with nausea or vomiting sometimes also occur.
 Symptoms most often disappear after about 2–4 weeks.
 However, fatigue and a general feeling of being unwell (malaise) may sometimes last for months.
 Fatigue lasts more than one month in an estimated 28% of cases.
 Mild fever, swollen neck glands and body aches may also persist beyond 4 weeks.
 Most people can resume their usual activities within 2–3 months.

 The most prominent sign of the disease is often pharyngitis, which is frequently accompanied by enlarged tonsils with pus—an exudate similar to that seen in cases of strep throat.
 In about 50% of cases, small reddish-purple spots called petechiae can be seen on the roof of the mouth.
 Palatal enanthem can also occur, but is relatively uncommon.

 A small minority of people spontaneously present a rash, usually on the arms or trunk, which can be macular (morbilliform) or papular.
 Almost all people given amoxicillin or ampicillin eventually develop a generalized, itchy maculopapular rash, which however does not imply that the person will have adverse reactions to penicillins again in the future.
 Occasional cases of erythema nodosum and erythema multiforme have been reported.
 Seizures may also occasionally occur.

 Complications

 Spleen enlargement is common in the second and third weeks, although this may not be apparent on physical examination.
 Rarely, the spleen may rupture.
 There may also be some enlargement of the liver.
-Jaundice occurs only occasionally.
+Jaundice or EBV-induced hepatitis occurs only occasionally.

 It generally gets better on its own in people who are otherwise healthy.
 When caused by EBV, infectious mononucleosis is classified as one of the Epstein–Barr virus–associated lymphoproliferative diseases.
 Occasionally, the disease may persist and result in a chronic infection.
 This may develop into systemic EBV-positive T cell lymphoma.